-Banro Files NI 43-101 Technical Report on Twangiza Updated Feasibility Study
+Banro Files NI 43-101 Technical Report On Twangiza Feasibility Study And Announces Executive Appointment

-TORONTO, July 20, 2009 - Banro Corporation (“Banro” or the “Company”) (NYSE AMEX - “BAA”; TSX - “BAA”) is pleased to announce that it has filed on SEDAR (www.sedar.com) a National Instrument 43-101 technical report relating to the Updated Feasibility Study of the Company’s wholly-owned Twangiza gold project in the Democratic Republic of the Congo.
-The report is dated July 17, 2009 and entitled “Updated Feasibility Study NI 43-101 Technical Report, Twangiza Gold Project, South Kivu Province, Democratic Republic of Congo.”
-The results of the Updated Feasibility Study were reported in the Company’s press release dated June 8, 2009.
+TORONTO, March 2, 2009 - Banro Corporation (“Banro” or the “Company”) (NYSE Alternext US - “BAA”; TSX - “BAA”) is pleased to announce that following publication on January 26, 2009 of results of the Feasibility Study on its wholly-owned Twangiza gold project, the Company has filed on SEDAR (www.sedar.com) the accompanying technical report.
+The report is dated February 27, 2009 and entitled “Updated Resource Statement & Feasibility Study NI 43-101 Technical Report, Twangiza Gold Project, South Kivu Province, Democratic Republic of Congo.”

 Banro is a Canadian-based gold exploration company focused on the development of four major, wholly-owned gold projects, each with mining licenses, along the 210 kilometre-long Twangiza-Namoya gold belt in the South Kivu and Maniema provinces of the Democratic Republic of the Congo (the “DRC”).
 Led by a proven management team with extensive gold and African experience, Banro’s strategy is to unlock shareholder value by increasing and developing its significant gold assets in a socially and environmentally responsible manner.